Cole Mattox is the youngest hedge fund manager in the world. At the age of 17, Cole launched a hedge fund from his parents’ house in New Jersey.

 This begs the question, how much is Cole making as the youngest hedge fund manager?

 Cole won’t say how much money he’s making, but let’s assume he’s following the hedge fund industry standard of 2 and 20 (a flat management fee of 2% of assets and an additional 20% of any profits earned) without any family discounts.
 That means, with an AUM of $250,000 for example, Cole is bringing in $5,000 a year before considering the 20% performance fee.
-Not too bad for a teenager.
+Not too bad for a teenager who’s new to capital management.

 Since leaving my hedge fund job in 2018, I am still very much interested in the topic of hedge funds.
 Seems like you are too, so check out some of my other hedge fund blog posts here, and drop a comment below if you would invest in Cole’s hedge fund.
 I think I would.